swati051997/Swati-project-s/README.md

 # Swati-project-s
-This Is My First Repository
+This Is My First GitRepository